scholarslab/prosody/README.md

     - Click File > Save to save your changes.
 </details>

-  - Add the line above to the bottom of the file.
-Save the file.
+  - Save the file.
 You can leave the file open as a reminder to comment the line when you are done testing.
+    - Your file will look something like this:

+      ```
+        ##
+        # Host Database
+        #
+        # localhost is used to configure the loopback interface
+        # when the system is booting.
+Do not change this entry.
+        ##
+        127.0.0.1	localhost

+        # Added by Docker Desktop
+        # To allow the same kube context to work on the host and the container:
+        127.0.0.1 kubernetes.docker.internal
+        # End of section
+        #

+        127.0.0.1 prosody.lib.virginia.edu
+      ```

+### View the testing site
-- With the Docker running, and the change to the /etc/hosts file, the website is viewable at http://prosody.lib.virginia.edu
+With the Docker running, and the change to the /etc/hosts file, the website is viewable at http://prosody.lib.virginia.edu
   - It might be best to use two different browsers, one for accessing your new local testing site, and one for the live site.
 The testing site needs to use the non-encrypted 'http' protocol, while the live site uses the encrypted 'https' protocol.
 Because of browser caching, using the same browser for testing and the live site could cause issues.
   - If you get an error when trying to load the website in your browser, double check that you are using 'http' and not 'https' in the URL.
 - REMEMBER: When done testing, comment the line from '/etc/hosts' file so that you can see the live site.
 With this line uncommented, you can only see the testing site on your computer.

 ## Saving Changes to GitHub
 After making changes to the theme or plugin, you will push those changes to the GitHub repository.